GuenterQuast/mPIXdaq/README.md

  *Python* code.
 Starting the *Python* code by a different mechanism may not work without adjusting the environment variable `LD_LIBRARY_PATH`.
 In the *bash* shell, this is achieved by `export LD_LIBRARY_PATH='.'` on the command line.
-Note, however, that such a permanent change could open up a security gap!
+Note, however, that such a permanent change opens up a security gap on your computer!

 ## Running the example script